 Participate in this twilight trail adventure and enjoy a one mile owl prowl hike, 5K fun run or mountain bike (MTB) ride all while supporting the new Shelden Trail Development project.
 Be sure to stick around after and enjoy refreshments, live music, food, a bonfire and more!

-$20 per participant – All proceeds will support the Shelden Trails Project
+$20 per participant – Online registration will close Friday, October 26, 2018.
+Walk-up registration is available for the event on Saturday, October 27. – All proceeds will support the Shelden Trails Project

 Camping is available from Oct 27 to Oct 28 at the Stony Creek Metropark Ridgewood Campground for $25.
 Larger campsites are available for $50.
 Learn More